 Qualification(s): LLB (Honours), BA, LLM (Distinction)

-Nicki Lees is a social justice Associate, based in Maurice Blackburn’s Melbourne office.
+Nicki Lees is a social justice Senior Associate, based in Maurice Blackburn’s Melbourne office.
 She is committed to and passionate about the protection and promotion of human rights in Australia.

 Nicki has a mix of global and domestic legal experience, including significant skills in international human rights law and human rights advocacy.